NLO observables for QCD-like theories and application to pion dark matter: Application: parameter space of SIMP dark matter

 where where $K_2(x)$ is the modified Bessel function of the second kind of order 2.
 At early times, the yield $Y$ closely follows its equilibrium value $Y_{\text{eq}}$, since interactions are frequent enough to maintain chemical equilibrium.
 As the universe expands and cools, the interaction rates drop, and the annihilation process becomes inefficient compared to the Hubble rate.
 Around $x \sim 10-20$ , the system undergoes freeze-out, where $Y$ departs from $Y_{\text{eq}}$ and effectively becomes constant.
 This asymptotic value is required to agree with the relic abundance observed today $Y_\infty = 4.1\times10^{-10} \left( \text{GeV}/M_{\pi } \right)$.
 This fixes the value of $F_\pi$ in the numerical simulations for a given $M_\pi$.

 Knowing the value of $F_\pi$ for a given $M_\pi$ one can calculate the self-scattering $2\to2$ cross section $\sigma_{2\to2}$ which is bounded by the Bullet cluster observations~\cite{Randall:2008ppe}. \Fig\ref{fig:SIMPregions} shows the resulting SIMP parameter space.
 The orange curve represents the value of $M_\pi/F_\pi$ for a given $M_\pi$ determined from solving the Boltzmann equation.
 The blue and red curves correspond to the Bullet Cluster constraints for the LO and NLO self-scattering cross-sections, respectively.
 Finally, for $M_\pi/F_\pi \geq 4\pi$, the use of ChPT is no longer reliable, hence, our calculation of the dark matter relic abundance is not valid.
-At LO, there is a mass region where the SIMP scenario remains viable, whereas at NLO, no viable mass range remains.
+Due to the changes with respect to \refes\cite{Hochberg:2014kqa,Hansen:2015yaa} mentioned below \eqref{eqAppB3}, we observe that there is no open parameter space left already with LO formulas.
+On the other hand, if the bound on self-interaction cross section is slightly loosened, the LO formula could still allow for a small open parameter space whereas at NLO, no viable parameter space would remain even if only $\sigma_{2\to2}/M_\pi \lesssim 15 \ \text{cm}^2$/g is required.
 We confirm the conclusions of \cite{Hansen:2015yaa} that NLO corrections have a significant impact on SIMP phenomenology and substantially reduce the viable parameter space.

+Let us remark that at NNLO, further corrections to both $2\to2$ and $3\to 2$ scatterings appear which leads to small quantitative shifts but no qualitative changes.
+Ref.~\cite{Hansen:2015yaa} reports that for $N_c=2$, no parameter space remains open for both NLO and NNLO treatment, while for $N_c=16$ the open parameter space gets slightly smaller if NNLO corrections are taken into account.

 As anticipated above, these results should be understood as an illustration of the impact of the NLO correction and this example was chosen to enable comparison with the previous work~\cite{Hansen:2015yaa}.
 In reality, vector mesons in the $Sp(N_c=4)$ theory with two degenerate quark flavors in fundamental representation are lighter than twice the pion mass for $M_\pi/F_\pi \gtrsim 4$ according to later lattice results of~\cite{Bennett:2019jzz}.
 This mass hierarchy makes further pion-number-changing processes efficient in the early Universe and the freeze-out curve in \fig\ref{fig:SIMPregions} will likely be correspondingly altered~\cite{SIMP_VM} similarly to the case of quarks in complex representations discussed in \refes\cite{Berlin:2018tvf,Arthur:2016dir,Bernreuther:2023kcg}.
 On the other hand, for example, in the secluded SIMP scenario of~\cite{Heikinheimo:2018esa}, correct relic abundance might also be obtained for $M_\pi/F_\pi \lesssim 4$ where the vector mesons do not bring any significant change.